PotLock/docs/user-guides/planning-a-pot/README.md

 ## Round Communication

 This is covered in chef training, but it is absolutely important that you set up communications channels with your entire round like a cohort, and directly with that project's teams.
 Projects will be actively onboarding users inside of their community and there is a level of customer support.
-We highly recommend you put in users in the Potlock telegram as we are always checking.
+We highly recommend you put in users in the POTLOCK telegram as we are always checking.
 We also recommend that projects get in habit of posting weekly updates as post (and on their impact page) so donors can see their growth.&#x20;